robertdfrench/revolving-doors/README.md

 ##### illumos
 Of course, to play with doors, you will need access to illumos!
-I recommend these two routes, depending on your preferences:

-* Want to run it in a VM on your desktop?
-Try [OpenIndiana](appendices/OpenIndiana).
+I recommend installing [OpenIndiana](appendices/OpenIndiana) on a VM on your workstation.
-* Just want to spin up a cloud instance?
-I like SmartOS on [Joyent](appendices/SmartOS).

-Doors are super lightweight, so feel free to be as cheap as you want.
-You will not need significant resources for this tutorial.

 ### Sources
 I am writing this because there seems to be so little about doors on the